gtsambos/gtsambos.github.io/index.md

 - **Bachelor of Arts**, *various schools, University of New South Wales, March 2009 - November 2012.*

 - **Higher School Certificate**, *[International Grammmar School Sydney](https://www.igssyd.nsw.edu.au), 2008.*

+# Jobs and other experiences

+- **Economics:** Did an internship with the Reserve Bank of Australia.

+- **Climate Science:** Climate Change Research Centre

+- **Teaching and scientific communication:** Calculus, SCIF, Curious Minds

+- **Student community organising:** SSA, STAMPS.

+- **Music:** Most of my free time is spent playing guitar.
+Qualifications in jazz guitar from the Sydney Conservatorium of Music, occasional performer at LongPlay in Melbourne.

 # Awards